The future is uncertain...no one can really tell you how we are going to feel or proceed with life. This is true for everyone.

 "Background and Purpose of the Memorial fund:

-was the youngest of 3 kids.
+Maggie was the youngest of 3 kids.
 When she was 14 months old she started having seizures and

 severe medical issues which took everyone by surprise.
 There was no family history of epilepsy.
 Needless to say, this greatly altered the typical family living we enjoyed.
 It took over 10 years to get answers about Maggie’s medical and learning disabilities.
 When Maggie was 10, she was diagnosed with Lennox Gastaut Syndrome.
 Prior to that, she was diagnosed with Autism, Gastro problems, and severe learning disabilities.
 In addition, Maggie was non-verbal so life was frustrating at times.